What happens when someone registers “your” domain? How much damage can they do to you?

-When you start out your only worry is choosing a domain.
+When you start out your only concern is choosing a domain that is available.
 It is only later after succeeding in gaining recognition many bloggers concern themselves with protecting their brand.

-Personally I never take it quite that far.
-My advice is to get the best domains you can afford then really work them.
+I have never had the budget to take it quite as far as people would advise you to.
+My advice is to get the best domains you can afford and then really work hard on them.

 Isn’t that taking a risk?
-Someone could (and will eventually) see your successful blog and try to hitch a free ride on the back of your hard work?
+Couldn’t someone eventually see your successful blog and try to hitch a free ride on the back of your hard work?

-- How much of your traffic is typed-in?
+- How much of your traffic is from your domain being typed into the browser?
 I would expect the majority of your traffic comes from links and searches.
-I do get a fair amount of type-in traffic to my own blogs but not so much I would worry about another domain variation
+Even from people who know your blog name.
+I do get a small amount of “direct” traffic to my own blogs but it is hard to know if Google Analytics is just not getting provided the referrer (for example, privacy settings or being referred by smartphone apps), and the impact is not so much that I would worry about all of the domain variations.

-- Mistaken type-ins are 99% obvious when loaded – If someone lands on the wrong site people usually know.
-Most of the time it will be a holding site with Adsense on.
-Only occasionally will someone try to pass-off as the original.
+- Domain squatters are (mostly) obvious – If someone lands on the wrong site people usually know.
+Most of the time it will be a coming soon or domain auction page, in fact.
+Only occasionally will someone go to the work to try to pass it off as the original.

 - Bad variations of good names look wrong – Once a brand has some recognition the fakes just look bad.
 Think about when you see fake names on products Hadidas, Nyke, Macdanolds, Roylex.

-There is still a problem with dilution of your brand.
+There is still a problem with the dilution of your brand, of course.
 Possibly someone will register the alternatives in order to do you harm.
-They might buy the domain in order to sell it to you at a grossly inflated price.
+Mostly they might buy the domain in order to sell it to you at a grossly inflated price using fear to motivate you.

 - Better Blog Branding: What’s In a Name?